Author picture Fongang Rodrique

 • The connection is created and you are given

-1. A login URL to use for your Hookdeck dashboard
+1. A unique URL to authenticate with the Hookdeck console

 Paddle event Hookdeck CLI

-This will create a webhook listener that is subscribed to the Subscription Created webhook event on Paddle and will be triggered each time a new subscription is created.
+This creates an active webhook listener for the product.created webhook event on Paddle and will be triggered each time a new product is created.

 Test Paddle webhook events

-Paddle provides a Webhook Simulator that can be used for testing purposes.
+Paddle provides a Webhook Simulator for testing purposes.

 Since we created a webhook listener already, let us go ahead and see how it can be triggered in a real-life scenario.

-• On your Paddle sandbox dashboard, navigate to Catalog > Subscription Plans
+• From your Paddle sandbox dashboard, navigate to Catalog > Products

-• Configure details for the subscription plan and Save Plan
+• Configure the details for the product and Save

 • Back in the terminal of the localhost application, the successful payload from the webhook is received and logged